Savin Rock Amusement Park: Legacy

-The park was finally closed in 1966.
 Many artifacts from the amusement park are preserved in the Savin Rock Museum and Learning Center in West Haven.

 In popular culture

 In Eleanor Estes's 1943 children's novel Rufus M., the chapter "The Flying Horse Named Jimmy" takes place at a fictionalized version of the park during the World War I era.
 Estes grew up in West Haven, which she called Cranbury in her novels.

 Savin Park also is the setting for chapter 4 of Stephen King's novella "Low Men in Yellow Coats", which appears in the 1999 collection "Hearts in Atlantis," and is mentioned in his short story "The Boogeyman."
 It is also mentioned in Leigh Bardugo's 2019 novel Ninth House.